ajaysjoshi2822/healthcare-patient-analysis/README.md

-# healthcare-patient-analysis
+# Super Store Analysis
-Analysis of patient trends and readmission drivers using Excel, SQL, and Tableau
+Analysis of retail sales trends and drivers using Excel, SQL, and Tableau

 # Superstore Sales and Profitability Dashboard